x6d8f4a/osprey/docs/source/getting-started/control-assistant-part3-production.rst

 Step 8: Adapting for Your Facility
 ==================================

 The control assistant template works immediately with mock services for development.
-This step shows how to adapt it for your actual facility by connecting to real hardware, customizing the channel database, and adding facility-specific knowledge.
+This step shows how to adapt it for your actual facility by connecting to real hardware and customizing the channel database.

 **What You'll Customize:**

-.. grid:: 2
+.. grid:: 1 1 3 3

    .. grid-item-card:: 🗄️ Channel Database
       :link: #build-your-channel-database